TheNotorius0/cordova-plugin-saf-mediastore/README.md

 # cordova-plugin-saf-mediastore

+## Notorious' changes

+Removed the permissions "READ_EXTERNAL_STORAGE" and "WRITE_EXTERNAL_STORAGE" in order to be compliant with Google Play Games on PC (Beta)

 ## Read and save files using the Storage Access Framework and Mediastore

 This plugin allows you to read and save files using the Storage Access Framework and Mediastore on Android only.